green-ecolution/green-ecolution/backend/README.md

 Smart irrigation is essential to saving water, reducing staff workload, and cutting costs.
 This project provides the backend for **Green Ecolution** — a digital system to manage urban greenery efficiently.

-👉 For the frontend implementation, visit the [Green Ecolution Frontend](https://github.com/green-ecolution/frontend).
+👉 For the frontend implementation, see the [frontend folder](../frontend).

-The backend acts as the interface between the website and the database, managing data about:
+## Overview 🧠

+The backend provides APIs and services for:

-- 🌳 Trees
+- 🌳 Tree and vegetation management
-- 🌿 Tree clusters
+- 🌿 Tree clusters and spatial grouping
-- 📡 Sensors
+- 📡 Sensor data ingestion (via MQTT / LoRaWAN)
-- 🗺️ Watering plans
+- 🗺️ Watering route optimization and scheduling
-- 🚛 Vehicles
+- 🚛 Vehicle tracking
-- 👤 Users
+- 👤 User and authentication management

-In the current setup, sensors are connected to a microcontroller with an LoRaWAN modules.
-Sensor data is transmitted via LoRaWAN to an MQTT gateway, then forwarded to the server for processing.
+Sensors are connected to LoRaWAN-based microcontrollers.
+Sensor data is transmitted via MQTT gateways and processed by the backend for analysis and route calculation.

-Developed in collaboration with **TBZ Flensburg**, this software is designed to be adaptable for other cities.
-It originated as a research project within the **Applied Computer Science Master's program** at the **University of Applied Sciences Flensburg**.
+Developed in collaboration with **TBZ Flensburg**, this system was originally created as part of the **Applied Computer Science Master's program** at the **University of Applied Sciences Flensburg**, and is designed to be easily adaptable for other municipalities and organizations.

 For further information, visit: